-- Installation of a 466,806 kilowatt-hours solar array, consisting of 1,655 panels that cover 3/4 of an acre of land, and producing enough energy to eliminate the emission of 466,806 pounds of CO2 annually, offsetting the amount of CO2 absorbed by 700 acres of trees or produced by powering 2,981 100-watt incandescent light bulbs
+- Installation of two solar arrays, producing 601 kilowatts combined.
+The arrays consist of 2,537 panels, and produce enough energy to eliminate the emission of 372,712 pounds of CO2 annually, offsetting the amount of CO2 absorbed by 207 acres of trees or produced by powering 4,800 100-watt incandescent light bulbs.

 - Napa Green Certified Winery

 - Fish Friendly Farming

 - Vineyards owned and under contract include nine that are full organic operations, three are biodynamic, seven are Fish Friendly Farming certified, four are California Sustainable Alliance certified, and six are Sonoma Sustainable certified.

 - Since 2005, Juster Vineyard in Anderson Valley is operating under full organic operations

 - Voluntary adoption of no-till farming practices since 1993

 - Strict adherence to Napa Co. hillside ordinances